beatcracker/VSCELicense/Readme.md

    ```posh
    Import-Module -Name X:\PATH\TO\VSCELicense
    ```
-You may also get PowerShell execution restriction message.
+You may also get PowerShell execution restriction message in [Windows 10](https://winaero.com/blog/change-powershell-execution-policy-windows-10/).
 In such case use:

    ```posh
    Set-ExecutionPolicy Unrestricted -Scope Process